grimmigerFuchs/ParticlePy/README.md

 # Usage

 This is a short example of how to use this library.
-Others can be found in the [`examples`](examples) folder.
+Others can be found in the [`examples`](examples) folder.\
+Note the standard FPS in the example was set to 60.

 ## Imports